 CBD.
 I’ve been using CBD products off and on for a long time now- maybe 1-2 years?
-I tried many different brands but for the past 6 months I’ve been brand loyal to Joy Organics for the simple fact that I can actually feel a difference with their products.
+(Read my full post on CBD) I tried many different brands but for the past 6 months I’ve been brand loyal to Joy Organics for the simple fact that I can actually feel a difference with their products.
 My favorite products are their CBD gummies (be aware, they have a sugar coating which makes them delicious, but not everyone might love that), their CBD soft gels, and their CBD bath bombs.

 I usually take it late afternoon/evening on days when I just feel on edge, overly emotional, or stressed.
 I generally take 20 mg (2 soft gels or 2 gummies).
 Yes, I can feel a physical difference.
 There is obviously no high (there is no THC in the products), but it takes the edge off for me and makes me feel more peaceful and relaxed.

-If you want to give them a try, you can use the code BRITTANY for 20% off your order through July 31st.
+If you want to give them a try, you can use the code AHS15 for 15% off your order.

 Laughing.
 Tiktok.
 Oh Tiktok.
 Is it a teen thing that I have no business being on?
 Maybe, but much like I’ve heard people mentally escape through funny animal videos on youtube during hard times, Tiktok has been my mental escape.
 I crack up at the cute animals, get the songs stuck in my head, and occasionally try to make one myself (why yes, I have tried to learn some of the dances).
 It’s silly and though I probably have wasted hours on the app at this point, it makes me laugh and I appreciate that.